 DPO Teaching Award

 In order to recognize excellence in Difference, Power, and Oppression (DPO) teaching, we invite nominations for the annual DPO Teaching Award.
-Awardees will receive up to $1000 and will be asked to attend the 2025 State of Diversity at Oregon State University event on Tuesday, May 27 as part of their award recognition.
+Awardees will receive up to $1000 and will be asked to attend the 2026 State of Inclusive Excellence reception at Oregon State University event on Tuesday, May 26 as part of their award recognition.

 Eligibility

-• Nominee must have taught at least one DPD/DPO course within the last two years (Consistency in teaching DPD/DPO courses is not required, but will be used as one measure of evaluation)
+• Nominees must have taught at least one DPD/DPO course within the last two years (Consistency in teaching DPD/DPO courses is not required, but will be used as one measure of evaluation)

 • Instructors and faculty of record are eligible (graduate students are ineligible)